Washington came down with a case of Houstonitis.

 It was a game the Houston Astros absolutely had to win.
 The difference between being down three games to none and two games to one is monumental.
 One is insurmountable.
 The other is merely an annoyance.

 As complicated as the number nerds try to make it, baseball is a simple game.
 When you hit with runners in scoring position, you win.
 When you don’t, you don’t.
+Baseball is so simple to play you can even compare it at online casino games you can play at 666Casino, you just need your device with you and you are good to go.

 It’s all about taking advantage of the opportunities thrown your way.